Négritude: Reception

-Other uses
+Additional Information

 American physician Benjamin Rush, a signer of the United States Declaration of Independence and early abolitionist, is often said to have used the term "Negritude" to imagine a rhetorical "disease" that he said was a mild form of leprosy, the only cure for which was to become white.
 But this attribution has been disputed as a misreading of secondary sources.
 If there was such use, it might not have been known by the Afro-Francophones who developed the philosophy of Négritude during the 20th century.
 Still, Léopold Sédar Senghor did claim that he and Aimé Césaire were aware of discourse surrounding race and revolution from the US.

 Novelist Norman Mailer used the term to describe boxer George Foreman's physical and psychological presence in his book The Fight, a journalistic treatment of the legendary Ali vs. Foreman "Rumble in the Jungle" bout in Kinshasa, Zaire (now Democratic Republic of the Congo) in October 1974.

+"Négritude" or negritude can also be described as a phenomenal register of the sociosymbolic qualities that necessitate thingification, specifically at the advent of the Atlantic slave trade migrations; popularizing the condition of having phenotypical ‘negroid’ features, possessing the socioeconomic status as caste, and being fluent in black linguistic vernaculars.

 The word is also used by the rapper Youssoupha in his eponymous album "Négritude."